Watch the webinar

 If a company’s main goal is to focus on profitability, what should be their main KPIs?

-Net profit, but I think the more advance companies follow on each profitability level.
+Net profit, but I think the more advanced companies follow on each profitability level.
 So you have Gross Margin 1 (Revenue - COGS (cost of goods sold)), Gross Margin 2 (Revenue - COGS - Fulfillment costs), Gross Margin 3 (Revenue - COGS - Fulfillment - Marketing Spend).
 So as long as you get customers that are profitable on a Gross Margin 3 level you will improve the profitability of the company.